unicorns18/AutoBumper/README.md

 # AutoBumper

-A Discord selfbot that can automatically bump your server on Disboard.
+A Discord selfbot that can automatically bump your server on Disboard with intelligent timing.

 ## Overview

 This selfbot provides the following features:
 - Responds to basic commands like `!ping`
-- Automatically sends `/bump` commands to Disboard bot every 10 minutes
+- Automatically sends `/bump` commands to Disboard bot with intelligent timing
 - Extracts and displays embed information from Disboard bot responses
+- Tracks bump statistics and optimizes bump timing
 - Configurable through simple commands
+- Debug mode for faster testing

 ## Configuration